Folkestone Groomers Directory

 Terrier Hand-Stripping vs Clipping: Preparing Wiry Coats for Kent Autumn (UK Guide 2025)

-If your Terrier has a wire coat, choosing between Hand-Stripping and clipping for autumn grooming can feel overwhelming.
+If your Terrier has a wire coat, choosing between hand-stripping and clipping for autumn grooming can feel overwhelming.
 You want to keep your dog comfortable while maintaining their coat's natural protection against Kent's wet, windy weather.

-Hand-Stripping preserves the coat's texture, colour and weatherproofing by removing ready-to-shed guard hairs, while clipping is quicker but softens the coat over time and can reduce protection on wet, windy coastal walks.
+Hand-stripping preserves the coat's texture, colour and weatherproofing by removing ready-to-shed guard hairs, while clipping is quicker but softens the coat over time and can reduce protection on wet, windy coastal walks.
 The right choice depends on your dog's coat condition, temperament, and your maintenance routine.

 In Folkestone, Hythe, Sandgate and Dover, autumn brings damp days, blustery sea air and muddier paths.
 This comprehensive guide will help you make the best grooming decision for your Terrier's comfort and coat health through the changing season.